Dedication for new Rohrer College of Business building set for Jan. 18 | More

 Follow the Rowan STEM Symposium on Twitter

-STEM FAQ: Click here to get answers to frequently asked questions.
+STEM SYMPOSIUM FAQ: Click here to get answers to frequently asked questions.

-Planning for the 17th Annual Rowan Science, Technology, Engineering, & Math (STEM) Student Research Symposium is already underway!
+Planning is underway for the 19th Annual Rowan Science, Technology, Engineering, & Math (STEM) Student Research Symposium!

 Place: Eynon Ballroom, Chamberlain Student Center